Laura Trent remembers watching her brother, Trent Carlini, perform as Elvis for the first time.

 “I thought, ‘That’s not my brother!
 Is that really my brother?’ ” Trent said in a phone chat Saturday morning.
 “I was so amazed.
 Elvis was his hero.
 What a great show.”

 That was at Roosevelt Theater in Chicago in 1990 when Carlini had just embarked on his Elvis tribute persona.
 Carlini moved on, and up, to co-star in “Legends in Concert” on the Strip.
-He also forged a long-running career in his own Elvis productions in Las Vegas, especially at the Las Vegas Hilton, where Presley sold out every performance from 1969 to 1976.
+He also forged a long-running career with his own Elvis productions in Las Vegas, especially at the Las Vegas Hilton, where Presley sold out every performance from 1969 to 1976.

 To honor his decades in Las Vegas, Carlini’s family is hosting a celebration of life at 6:30 p.m.
 Wednesday at The Space, honoring Carlini’s planned production and also Elvis’ 85th birthday.